apahljina/apahljina.github.io/_posts/2020-4-20-Distance-Running.md

 <a href="{{ site.baseurl }}{{ post.url }}" class="read-more">Read More</a>

 I was interested in quantifying the accumulated intensity of my training, applying a decay function to model recovery time, and comparing the smoothed intensity data to recorded injuries and personal bests.
 For a quick preview, the red bars give the accumulated training intensity on the date of an activity, the blue shows where personal bests were achieved, and the green shows injuries.
+The periods of greatest injury risk due to training stress are highlighted in yellow.
 Whilst the model was able to recognise my injury in Sept 2019, a bone stress reaction distinctly caused by overloading, the other more acute injuries were less predictable.

 ![_config.yml]({{ site.baseurl }}/images/running.png)